multiversx/mx-docs/docs/developers/mandos-reference/values-simple.md

 `sc:` constructs a dummy smart contract address.

-On Elrond, smart contract addresses have a different format than user address - they start with 8 bytes of zero.
+On MultiversX, smart contract addresses have a different format than user address - they start with 8 bytes of zero.

 :::important
 Mandos requires that all accounts with addresses in SC format must have non-empty code.